Nagpur: Health care

 According to 2005 National Family Health Survey, Nagpur has a fertility rate of 1.9 which is below the replacement level.
 The infant mortality rate was 43 per 1,000 live births, and the mortality rate for children under five was 50 per 1,000 live births.
 About 57% slum and 72% non-slum children have received all the mandatory vaccines which include BCG, measles and full courses of polio and DPT.
 In Nagpur, 78 per cent of poor children are anaemic, including 49 per cent who have moderate to severe anaemia.
 About 45% of children under five years of age and 31% of women are underweight.
 The poor people from the city mostly cite the reason of the lack of a nearby facility, poor quality of care and excessive waiting time for not visiting any government hospitals for treatment.
 According to the National Family Health Survey (NFHS-4) of 2015-16 for Nagpur, households having improved drinking water source is 95.3%, households having improved sanitation facility is 77.3% and households having clean fuel for cooking is 87.6%.
 Health Insurance coverage among households in the city are 19.5%.
 Female sterilisation is more prominent than male sterilisation in Nagpur.
 Institutional births in the city is 97%.
 Children below 5 years who are anaemic are 43.50%, while women and men in the age group of 15 to 49 years who are anaemic are 45.00% and 21.20%, respectively.

+The availability of MRI scanning has also increased in the city, with tertiary hospitals and accredited diagnostic centres offering imaging for neurological, spinal and whole-body evaluations as part of routine clinical care.